robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

 Return a value from the enclosing function or expression statement.
-If no expression is provided `void` is assumed.
+If no expression is provided, `void` is assumed.

 ### Continue Statements